onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 - Run a Cadence transaction from the browser using [Flow Runner]
 - Install conceptual understanding of Cadence X EVM interactions
 - Inspect multiple EVM transactions embedded in a Cadence transaction with [Flowscan] block explorer
-- Write code that interacts with the EVM via a COA
+- Write code that interacts with the EVM via a CadenceOwnedAccount (COA)

 ## Prerequisites